WNW - NW

 Rakefoot Farm, Castlerigg Farm and The National Trust

 THIS SITE LIES IN THE PATH OF THE BUSIEST MILITARY LOW FLYING CORRIDOR IN THE COUNTRY.
-THIS SITE MUST BE NOTAM'd PRIOR TO ANY MID WEEK FLYING.
+THIS SITE MUST BE NOTAM'd PRIOR TO ANY MID WEEK FLYING BEFORE 6pm (https://canp.logans.me.uk).

-Top land well back behind the wall - in moderate winds rotor may exist some distance back from the edge.Keep away from the trees please and do not overfly the farm.
+In moderate winds rotor may exist some distance back from the edge of the cliff and wall.

 Whole site is not good for nil/light wind forward launches

-It is possible to top land if you stay well back and land behind the wall to keep clear of rotor caused by the cliff edge
+It is possible (but not common) to top land if you stay well back and land sufficiently far behind the wall to keep clear of rotor caused by the cliff edge and wall.

 OK to land in one of the empty fields alongside the Borrowdale Road at the bottom.